michaelthomasletts/michaelthomasletts.github.io/content/blog/technical/aho-corasick.md

 - If `"1234"` is a sensitive value, then `"1234_5678"` becomes `"xXxX_5678"`
 - If `"1234"` appears on its own, it becomes `"xXxX"`.

 Multiple matches per record are handled without issue.
-Referring back to the tidy data concept: `sensitive_values` is represented in a long format.
+Referring back to the tidy data concept: `sensitive_values` is represented in what I will call a "long format".

 To illustrate: